sjbmarek/week12-bamazon/README.md

 ## Overview

 In this activity, I created an Amazon-like storefront with MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+Three views are available: Customer, Manager, Supervisor.

 Npm packages: MySQL and Inquirer